khaled-97/mini-game/README.md

                              /\  /\  /\  /\  /\  /\  /\  /\  /\  /\  /\  /\
-                            PRE-THE MOST USED EDUCATIONAL APP IN THE COUNTRY educational systems will need us ;)
+                            PRE-THE MOST USED EDUCATIONAL APP/WEBSITE IN THE COUNTRY educational systems will need us ;)